the-ahuja-lab/Machine-Olf-Action/README.md

 ### Executables - executables of the application
 To directly run the application, go to Executables folder and download executable for the respective platform using the instructions provided in the "Download.md" file

+### How to Report Issues?
+To report any issues click on the Issues tab on git hub and submit a new issue.